A closer look at the word interpreted as “demon.”

 - They are spiritual forces: This interpretation focuses on the supernatural or spiritual aspect of “δαιμόνια,” suggesting they are forces or energies with spiritual influence controlling outcomes.

-The phrase “Ξένων δαιμονίων” found in Acts 17:18 translates to “strange or foreign demons” or “demons of foreigners.”
+The phrase “Ξένων δαιμονίων” found in Acts 17:18 translates to “strange or foreign divinities” or “divine powers of foreigners.”
 Here, δαιμόνιον apparently retains its general meaning of divine beings or divinities, while “Ξένων” (Xenōn) indicates that these beings are associated with strangers or foreigners.
 Depending on the context, it could refer to:

 - Foreign or unfamiliar divinities: Spiritualities that are not native or familiar, possibly with unknown or mysterious attributes.